How to beat the material price rises18th Nov 2021

 What does this mean for me?

-With the cost of raw materials on the up, and fluctuations expected for some time, buyers of machined components will see higher prices for new and repeat work.
+With rising raw material costs, and fluctuations expected for some time, buyers of machined components will see higher prices for new and repeat work.
 If you have a call off order, with a price for your components agreed 12 months ago for example, you’ll be benefitting from a much lower price than you would get if quoted today.

 And that is one of the major benefits of placing call off orders.
 By setting up your order for a larger batch of components and calling them off as you need them, either at regular intervals, or as your inventory depletes, you have a fixed price you can predict – very helpful for financial forecasting.
 It also means that you can rely on a 24/48 hour lead time for critical components, and there is no need to tie up storage capacity to benefit from a reduced price.